 - Is Bisphenol (BPA) used in can linings?

-Jim and Shirley Zuanich own Pure Alaska Salmon Company in 2005 Sadly, Jim died in 2014, so Shirley has continued operation of Pure Alaska since that time.
+Jim and Shirley Zuanich started Pure Alaska Salmon Company in 2005 Sadly, Jim died in 2014, so Shirley has continued operation of Pure Alaska since that time.
 At the time of his passing Jim had commercially fished for salmon in Alaska for over 50 years.
 Sons Nick and Andy now fish for all types of seafood in Alaska and Washington state.
 The Zuanich family of Pure Alaska Salmon Company LLC, has a very long fishing history.
 Our Croatian ancestors fished the Adriatic Sea for centuries.
 We have continued this tradition, fishing the pristine waters of Alaska for over a hundred years.
-An anthropology professor cousin speculates that Zuaniches have continuously fished for over 1,000 years!
+An anthropology professor cousin speculates that Zuaniches have fished for over 1,000 years!

-We started Pure Alaska Salmon Company LLC because we knew what great product canned wild Alaska salmon is, and we wanted to try our hand at marketing it.
-You can read more about us in “About Us” section.
+We started Pure Alaska Salmon Company LLC because we knew what a great product canned wild Alaska salmon is, and we wanted to try our hand at marketing it.
+You can read more about us in the ABOUT US section.

 You betcha, it wouldn’t be any other way!
 We commercially fish in Alaska, and have for decades.
-The Alaska salmon resource was the first in the nation to be awarded the Marine Stewardship Council award for stewardship and sustainability.
+The Alaska salmon industry was the first in the nation to be awarded the Marine Stewardship Council award for stewardship and sustainability.
 The highly respected Monterrey Bay SEAWATCH program puts wild Alaska salmon as one of ten “Super Foods.”
 Numerous other authorities put Alaska salmon as a Best Choice for consumers to enjoy.
-Check out this link for the environmental groups that endorse the Alaska salmon fishery.
+Visit our sustainability page here for the environmental groups that endorse the Alaska salmon fishery.

-Redhead wild sockeye salmon are caught in either gillnets or purse seines or set nets.
-Thinkpink pink salmon are caught in purse seines.
+Redhead wild sockeye salmon are caught in either gill nets or set nets.
+Think Pink pink salmon are caught in purse seines nets.

-Noting the environmental accolades discussed on our Sustainability page, all fishing methods used in Alaska win a green light from authorities who have studied such issues and have deemed them as environmentally sound fishing practices..
-Gillnetting and purse seining, as done in Alaska, are very selective and low impact fisheries.
-Jim Zuanich, in 45 years of running a purse seine boat estimates he has killed three birds and no marine mammals.
-Like many things in life good things done in excess or irresponsibly can wrongly lend a bad name to the whole lot.
+Noting the environmental accolades discussed on our Sustainability page, all fishing methods used in Alaska win a green light from authorities who have studied such issues and have deemed them environmentally sound fishing practices.
+Gill netting and purse seining, as done in Alaska, are very selective and low impact fisheries.
+Jim Zuanich, in over 50 years of running a purse seine boat estimated that he killed a total of three birds and no marine mammals.

-Alaska salmon industry could not win the environmental awards that it has were these fishing methods not sound.
+The Alaska salmon industry and the skilled biologists who manage it, consistently win top awards for the stewardship of this great national resource.
 The State of Alaska constitution mandates that the fisheries be managed first and foremost for the health of the fish runs and the environment.
-The Alaska Department of Fish and Game, and the fishing fleet scrupulously honors this mandate.
-So, in addition to all of the health attributes, you can enjoy wild Alaska canned salmon without guilt!
+The Alaska Department of Fish and Game, and the fishing fleet scrupulously honor this mandate.
+So, in addition to all of the health attributes, you can enjoy wild Alaska canned salmon with confidence.

 You would be hard pressed to find a protein, or any food that matter, as fine as Alaska salmon.
-It is an incredible marriage of nutritious-ness and deliciousness (and let’s not forget convenience and purity!) that is also an abundant and sustainable wild resource of the United States.
+It is an incredible marriage of nutritious-ness and delicious-ness (and let’s not forget convenience and purity!) that is also an abundant and sustainable wild resource of the United States.
 Lastly,the Alaska salmon industry provides thousands of good jobs at every phase of production.

 All wild Alaska canned salmon is a great food choice; of that there is no doubt.
-We get our salmon from the same magnificent resource as all other Alaska salmon, whether it expensive or gourmet quality and price.
+We get our salmon from the same magnificent resource as all other Alaska salmon, whether it expensive or not.
 It is all very, very low mercury and it is all very, very nutritious.
 Alaska salmon equally nourishes those of us with extra money and those of us without.

 However, being a wild product, there are distinct and nuanced variations in quality.
 Those variations have to do with the stage of the run, how crammed the canneries are, and where the fish are caught.
 There are many natural conditions that affect the taste and quality of canned salmon.
 I have likened wild salmon to wine in that aspect.
 As a fishing family, we have a closer connection to the resource than distribution companies.
 Pure Alaska salmon is absolute top quality, and we have tried to keep the price affordable and yet worthy of the quality of the protein.

-You can read more on this subject, if you wish, in the “About Us” section.
+You can read more on this subject in the ABOUT US section.

 Supply and demand and a historic bias for red salmon account for the cost differential.
 We have done blind taste tests, and when people don’t know which fish they are eating, statistically they report a slight preference for pink over red.
 When tasters state a bias, they generally insist that red is best.

 We at Pure Alaska speculate that this preference was established in the days before boat refrigeration, when reds held up in the hatches of fishing boats far better than the more delicate pinks.
 Admittedly, pink salmon was not a very appetizing food back then.
-In the past twenty years the Alaska salmon-fishing fleet has invested in chilled circulating seawater fish holds, and this has vastly increased the quality of canned salmon.
+In the past thirty years the bulk of the Alaska salmon fishing fleet has invested in chilled circulating seawater fish holds, and this has vastly increased the quality of canned salmon.

-Thinkpink salmon is relatively inexpensive; Redhead salmon costs more.
+Think Pink salmon is relatively inexpensive; Redhead salmon costs more.
 When red and pink salmon are pulled fresh from the sea their flesh is, in fact, distinctly red or pink.
 The cooking process of canning reduces coloration in both.
-Red or sockeye salmon are actually reddish pink, and pink salmon looks more like tuna.
+When canned, red (sockeye) salmon are actually reddish pink, and pink salmon looks more like tuna.
 Red salmon gets its enhanced color from eating krill, a type of small shrimp.
 Pinks are the most abundant salmon, followed by reds.

 Pink salmon, upon hatching, go directly to the sea, whereas red salmon spend over a year in fresh water.
 Red salmon need a lake or other large body of fresh water in which to grow.
 The largest red salmon run in the world by far is in Bristol Bay, Alaska, an area uniquely blessed with a system of saltwater bays and freshwater lakes.

-Just a salmon steak and a bit of salt; no oil or water is added.
+Just a salmon steak and a bit of salt; no oil or water added.
 When you open the can, there will be quite a bit of oily liquid, but that comes from the fish.
-Add that wonderful broth to whatever recipe you are using, and whatever is left over, share it with your grateful pet, they know what is good for them.
+Add that wonderful broth to whatever recipe you are using, and whatever remains, share with your grateful pet.
+Top

 The author, Joyce Nettleton, is Harvard educated PhD nutritionist hired by the Alaska Seafood Marketing Institute.
-She is a very highly regarded scientist., who takes a measured approach, and is not, after looking through many different sources, a shill for the industry.
+She is a very highly regarded scientist, who takes a measured approach.

 In general, people who eat sufficient seafood are healthier than those who don’t.